-Mindful of, and using these key elements, we will discuss our collective perspectives of anti-oppressive practice as Indigenous women.
-Many people may ask for a definition of anti-oppressive practice; in this paper, we will demonstrate and show that for us, as Indigenous women, AOP means "A Way of Life" - a Way of Life that values the sacred and traditional teachings of various Indigenous cultures.
-Specifically, we will utilize teaching philosophies of the Medicine Wheel to frame and discuss our AOP perspectives.
+Mindful of, and using these key elements, we will discuss our collective perspectives of AOP as Indigenous women.
+Many people may ask for a definition of AOP; in this paper, we will demonstrate and show that for us, as Indigenous women, AOP means a Way of Life - a Way of Life that values the sacred and traditional teachings of various Indigenous cultures.2 Specifically, we will utilize the teaching philosophies of the Medicine Wheel to frame and discuss our AOP perspectives.

 The Medicine Wheel is an ancient teaching tool.
 It has no beginning and no end and teaches us that all things are interrelated.
-The circularity of the wheel we are utilizing is comprised of quadrants that represent all living things (see Diagram 1).
-There are many teachings, principles and philosophies of the Medicine Wheel.
+The circularity of the wheel we are utilizing is comprised of quadrants that represent all living things (see Figure 1).
+There are many teachings, principles, and philosophies of the Medicine Wheel.
 Our teachings come from our Anishnaabe friend and mentor, Gale Cyr.
 She is from the East of Turtle Island - Quebec, Canada.